Roy Fowler (runner)

 Henry Roy Fowler (26 March 1934 – 27 June 2009) was an English long-distance runner who competed mainly in track and cross country running competition.
 His greatest achievement was a gold medal at the International Cross Country Championships in 1963.
 He won five other medals at that competition, including an individual bronze in 1968 and team gold medals with England in 1966 and 1968.

 Fowler's sole high level track medal was a bronze in the 10,000 metres at the 1962 European Athletics Championships.
 He had won that event at the AAA Championships that year in a Commonwealth record time of 27:49.8 minutes.
 He also represented England at the 1962 British Empire and Commonwealth Games and was a four-time champion at the World Masters Athletics Championships in the over-40s category.

-Career
+Biography

 Early life and career

 Fowler was born in Longsdon near Leek, Staffordshire.
 He took up running in his youth after suffering from pneumonia, to improve his health.
 He performed well in running at school, winning his first race aged 14.
 He was also a keen footballer and had a trial for Manchester United, though this was unsuccessful.
 He joined the local athletics club and as he grew older he joined the national level club Stone and District AC (now North Staffs and Stone Harriers).
 He gained the nickname the "Red Fox" due to his speed at cross country and his red hair.
 He worked as a painter and decorator in his teens and early twenties, as well as a stint with the army due to national service in the late 1950s.